fastlane/fastlane/match/README.md

 3. Run the following in your project folder to start using `match`:

 ```
-match init
+fastlane match init
 ```

 <img src="assets/match_init.gif" width="550" />

 You'll be asked to enter the URL to your Git repo.
 This can be either a `https://` or a `git` URL.
-(If your machine is currently using SSH to authenticate with Github, you'll want to use a `git` URL, otherwise you may see an authentication error when you attempt to use match.) `match init` won't read or modify your certificates or profiles.
+(If your machine is currently using SSH to authenticate with Github, you'll want to use a `git` URL, otherwise you may see an authentication error when you attempt to use match.) `fastlane match init` won't read or modify your certificates or profiles.

 This will create a `Matchfile` in your current directory (or in your `./fastlane/` folder).